 The living room in this gorgeous renovated home in Shrewsbury uses grey to a calming effect

 27. Choose light flooring in a dark grey living room

 Dark grey color schemes for living rooms always work best if you choose a lighter flooring – lighter wooden flooring to be precise.
 These cheapest options is to go for a laminate version or vinyl – Harvey Maria has some gorgeous really realistic wood effect luxury vinyl that is a fraction of the price than solid wood flooring.
 Pop down a rug to cozy up the room, plus some bright prints and greenery that will pop against that dark backdrop.

 28. Mix grey with warm browns

-The darker the grey, and the less yellow or even pink tints within it, the cooler the room begins to feel, so accessorising or furnishing it in warm colours is essential.
-We really love warm, natural colours and textures or spice shades against grey – it brings out the best in both.
-However, any warmer colour will help make a cool room feel instantly more welcoming.
+The darker the grey, and the less yellow or even pink tints within it, the cooler the room begins to feel, so accessorizing or furnishing it in warm colors is essential.
+We really love warm, natural colors and textures or spice shades against grey – it brings out the best in both.
+However, any warmer color will help make a cool room feel instantly more welcoming.

 29. Go for a cool Mid-century style grey living room

 You can still keep things feeling bright and fresh in a grey living room, just be selective about where you add the grey.
 Here one cool-toned grey wall works really well to differentiate between two 'rooms' in an open-plan space.
 The grey also looks great mixed with the fresh, clean white and the warm dark woods of the Mid-century style furniture.